COMMUNITY CHALLENGE GRANTS

 • Include installation of interpretive signs explaining the function of the project to the public and acknowledging CCG, including the CCG logo.
 Signs may include other project partners and funders, as desired.

-• Costs associated with such signage may be included in your grant request.
+• Costs associated with such signage may be included in your grant request

-Projects must not:
+Projects also must not:

 • Duplicate or replace funding for an existing private or public program